 As the city opens up, public parks are a wonderful resource where social distancing can be observed.
 We hope to see you in the acres we care for in Northern Manhattan, Sherman Creek, Swindler Cove Park, and Highbridge Park.
 You will find current information on NYC Parks safety guidelines here:

 Social distancing can be challenging in smaller spaces.
 Public open hours in NYRP community gardens are at the discretion of each garden group until further notice.
 Gardens with open hours will have those posted at the gate once the group has met and decided how they choose to move forward this season.

 Gardeners are not responsible for enforcing rules or correcting behaviors, any concerns should be reported to 311 or 911 depending on the severity.

-Some NYRP gardens are large enough to host community events.
+Some of our gardens are large enough to host community events.
 The event capacity depends on the size of the garden.
 NYRP will only approve community events open to all members of the public like food distributions, health fairs, fitness classes, and performances.
 At this time NYRP will not approve private celebrations, such as birthday parties.
 NYRP continues to work with garden members and community to identify ways that gardens may support increasing access to critical resources.

 If you are interested in becoming an NYRP garden member or in organizing a community event at a garden, please contact us at [email protected] and we will connect you with your local garden group.